icewolfz/jiMUD/docs/codeeditor.designer.md

 - `No Base Monsters` disable base inherited monsters
 - `No Base Objects` disable base inherited objects
 - `No Base Forage` do not return inherited forage object function
+- `No Base rummage` do not return inherited rummage object function
 - `Forage Objects` objects to return when a player forages for food
+  - `Name` the object to return
+  - `Random` the chance it is this object
+- `Rummage Objects` objects to return when a player rummages for materials
+  - `Name` the object to return
+  - `Random` the chance it is this object

 ### Description